Calculate stamp duty for NSW, VIC, QLD, WA, SA, ACT, TAS and NT. First home buyer exemptions and concessions automatically applied. Free, no signup.

 Most concessions and exemptions must be claimed on the contract or transfer documents — not automatically applied.
 A good conveyancer will identify every exemption you qualify for and ensure the right forms are lodged with your state revenue office.

-Transfer duty is the same tax as stamp duty — just a different name.
+If you're searching for a transfer duty calculator qld or transfer duty calculator nsw, the calculator at the top of this page handles both.
 Queensland and NSW have officially renamed the tax on government websites and legislation from "stamp duty" to "transfer duty", while everyday Australians and the property industry still overwhelmingly use "stamp duty".
 The rising search volume for transfer duty calculator (+46% month-on-month in Australia) suggests the new terminology is catching on.

 The calculation is identical regardless of the name — same sliding scale, same first home buyer thresholds, same payment timeline.
-If you're looking at the QLD Revenue Office website and see "transfer duty", that's what most people mean by stamp duty.
+If you're looking at the QLD Revenue Office or Revenue NSW website and see "transfer duty", that's the same thing most people mean by stamp duty.
 Our calculator above works as both a stamp duty calculator and a transfer duty calculator.

 The other states (VIC, WA, SA, TAS, ACT, NT) still officially use "stamp duty" in their legislation, though the underlying mechanics are the same across the country.
 Whatever your state calls it, the practical experience is the same: a large one-off state tax payable at settlement, with first home buyers often exempt.